mattradford/mattrad-blog/posts/words-of-wisdom.md

 ---
-title: Words of Wisdom from @adactio
+title: Words of Wisdom from %40adactio
 date: 2016-01-22
 ---
 Jeremy Keith’s one piece of advice about building a website to be responsive, from this interview in [responsivedesign.is](https://responsivedesign.is):